 There are many varying opinions about what codependency is and how to deal with it.
 At Be in Health we simply define it as “calling evil good in the name of love.”
 This article will navigate the unstable terrain surrounding codependency and victimization and how to recover yourself from that endless cycle.
 You will find real solutions for escaping codependency as well as hope and healing for your heart through God’s love and truth.
-These solutions include healthy boundaries but essentially, recovery from codependency requires some deeper understanding of ourselves and what we are dealing with spiritually in order to really be an overcomer.
+These solutions include healthy boundaries but that is not all!
+Recovery from codependency requires a deeper understanding of ourselves and what we are dealing with spiritually.

 Escaping Codependency by untangling lies

 Should God’s Word and law bring life and peace or a heavy burden and torment?

 Now before you answer this too quickly, really think about it.
 Scripture can sometimes be uses to hold us to something out of fear, guilt or shame?
 Perhaps a verse like “Thou shalt honor your father and mother,” would be used to keep a person in a situation that would hold them in bondage to victimization.
 Another scripture that can be used is, “Love covers all sins,” to bring us to a point where we will no longer call evil what it is because we think we need to cover it up.

 The enemy is the master of deception.
 He knows the scripture better than we do and He knows exactly what to pull out to accuse us with or to keep us in bondage.
 We need to be smarter than him.